‘Teen Mom OG’ Star Cheyenne Floyd Wows In Plunging Black Swimsuit Taking Outdoor Shower In Thailand

 Cheyenne Floyd is looking absolutely fantastic right now.
 The Teen Mom OG star might spend her life running around in sweats as she co-parents Ryder with baby daddy and ex Cory Wharton, but this is one mother who’s got a swimsuit body that’s worth a headline.
-The mother of one has been enjoying the luxury perks of a Thailand vacation – given that The Inquisitr documented Cheyenne knocking the camera dead on Ko Phi Phi Island in a pink bikini on September 11, it looks like this break is proving to be an extended one.
+The mother of one has been enjoying the luxury perks of a Thailand vacation.
+The Inquisitr documented Cheyenne knocking the camera dead on Ko Phi Phi Island in a pink bikini on September 11, and it looks like this break is proving to be an extended one.

 Cheyenne has delivered a fresh new Instagram update showing fans just how relaxing her trip is proving to be.
-Today’s photo ticked boxes for zen vibes as Cheyenne showered outdoors, but this update likely had fans eyeing up the star’s killer body.
+Today’s photo ticked boxes for Zen vibes as Cheyenne showered outdoors, but this update likely had fans eyeing up the star’s killer body.

 The photo showed Cheyenne standing and shot full-length as she enjoyed a shower in what appeared to be a wooded enclosure.
 Cheyenne was standing amid a backdrop of the woods with lush palms visible in the background and appearing somewhat goddess-like as the water droplets fell on her head.
 As to the swimwear, this was no regular one-piece.
 Cheyenne’s all-black bathing suit boasted a plunging neckline and gold clasps on the straps, with fans seeing everything from the star’s sexy cleavage to her toned and shapely legs.